edoroshenko/exercise-comscore-refactor/README.md

   8. The condition "chunk.length > 5" does not make any effect.
 Removed id
   9. this.domElement is undefined.
 Used document instead
   9. Is "ample" an external component?
 There is written in the taks that function has no dependencies...
   10. I don't think that name "calculatevalueandaddtohtmlobject" is optimal.
+It does not calculate values, it formats them.
+And this name is not well-readable.
 I changed the signature of the function and saved an old one for compatibility and marked it as deprecated.